Components

 Do

-• Have icons the same color as the text
+• Set icons to the same color as the text.

 Don't